threatgrid/ctia/README.md

 ## Data Model

-## Entities
+## Observables

-Simple, atomic observables that have a consistent identity that is stable enough to be attributed an intent or nature.
+Simple, atomic value that denotes an entity which as an identity that is stable enough to be attributed an intent or nature.

 * Checksum (sha256, sha1, md5)
 * IP addr (ipv4 or ipv6)